hanyu-L/HK-Equity-Multi-Factor-Model/Series 1: Single-Factor-Testing-Framework/README.md

 •	Remove stocks whose turnover falls within the bottom 20% of the whole market.

 Proceed with cross-sectional processing afterwards:<br>
-•	Outlier removal via MAD method<br>b
+•	Outlier removal via MAD method<br>
 •	Z-score standardization<br>
 •	Missing values are filled with zero, which equals the mean value after standardization.